riptano/astra-portal-getting-started/gettingStartedWithVSS/README.md

 Discover how to set up a schema and load vector data with CQL, along with reading that vector data using both CQL and Python.
 Get hands-on experience with actual code examples and the opportunity to try it out on your local machine.
 By the end of this guide, you’ll have a schema, data, and a working code example to play with.

 **In this guide, you will**
-- Learn about vector Search
+- Learn about Vector Search
 - Create a Vector Search enabled database
 - Create a schema
 - Load vector data with CQL
 - Read vector data with CQL
-- Read vector data with python
+- Read vector data with Python
 - Summarize what you learned

 ## 1 Learn about Vector Seach
 Vector Search is a method of searching for similar vectors in a vector space.
 A vector is an array of numbers (floats) that represents a specific object or entity.
 In the context of databases, a vector could represent anything from an image to a document or even a user's behavior.
 Vector Search can be extremely useful in machine learning models, for instance in recommendation systems or image retrieval tasks where we want to find the most similar items to a given item.

-_What's in a Vector?_

-_It's certainly not intuitively clear what exactly the data in a vector is there to represent.
-How does a piece of data get converted into a vector, and why do we want that in the first place?
-Well, the second question is answered by this guide.
-When we have data in the form of a vector, it's computationally simple to compare two pieces of data for similarity by measuring how close vectors are to each other.
-Which means that if we know how to represent a particular piece of data as a vector, then we have a way to find similar data based on the vector proximity.
-So, the utility is pretty apparent, but we still haven't answered "how"._

-_The process by which data is converted into a vector is called "embedding".
-There are various embedding libraries for all kinds of different data types and purposes.
-An embedding library analyzes a datum in the context of the data type that it was created for, and outputs a vector representation.
-Input that is substantially similar will produce output vectors that are geometrically close, and inputs that bear no similarity will be geometrically far apart._

-Now that you have a better understanding of what a vector is and how it’s used, let’s create a vector search enabled database and explore a bit.
+Now that you have a better understanding of what a vector is and how it’s used, let’s create a vector-search enabled database and explore a bit.

 ## 2 Create a Vector Search enabled database
-First, create a vector search enabled database with the following database and keyspace name with the button below.
+First, create a vector-search enabled database with the following database and keyspace name with the button below.

 **Database Name:**
 ```shell